CrystalShann/CLIP-seq-tutorial/README.md

 ```bash
 ~/scratch/CLIP-seq-tutorial/scripts/nextflow_run.sh
 ```
-** NOTE: REMEMBER TO CHANGE TO DIRECTORIES TO REFLECT WHERE YOUR FILES ARE LOCATED

 If you are running the command for the first time, you need to first generate the genome index